Free shipping for orders over 80 EUR

 During distillation, the unwanted sulphur bonds are supposed to be captured and rendered harmless.
 However, this does not always work, which is why this taste can still arise in some whiskies.

-Wood note
+woody note

-Wine note
+wine note

 The taste of wine arises when the barrel has previously been filled with different types of wine, such as sherry, port, Madeira or sweet wine.
 During long storage, the taste profile of the whisky can change significantly and fruity, nutty or chocolatey aromas can develop.